 “Alright, let’s order a quick bite first.
 I’m starving.
 And, while I’d rather be anywhere else than here, in this current situation that my fucktard cousin created through his own stupidity, I really want to get this situation resolved for him, and for you guys.
 We can discuss the “knockdown” offer after our espressos.”

-The two gangsters robotically nodded in agreement, satisfied that I appeared to share their disgust for a cousin who was failing to live up to his obligation to honor the terms of an illegal, high interest street loan, and so I motioned for our waitress.
+The two gangsters robotically nodded in agreement, satisfied that I appeared to share their disgust for a cousin who was failing to live up to his obligation to honor the terms of an illegal, high-interest street loan, and so I motioned for our waitress.
 I needed to move things along.
 Empty spaces or time gaps you were somehow left to unexpectedly fill in meetings with FBI targets led to unforced errors.
 And tonight wasn’t the time for me to make a mistake.
 My son had a basketball practice later that evening in upstate New York, and it wouldn’t happen if I didn’t appear.
 I was the team’s coach, ride-to-practice provider, uniform laundry attendant, and chief bottle washer.
 Nope, it was impossible for me to phone in sick, detained, or “otherwise engaged” — i.e., floating in the East River.

 Look, let’s stipulate that there are plenty of extremely dangerous experiences one just might encounter during any law enforcement career.
 I’d been the first man to enter the breach point on numerous FBI SWAT and HRT tactical team takedowns.
 I’d experienced an insurgent’s attempts to walk artillery shells in on a position I shared with SpecOps guys in Khost, Afghanistan, while attached to JSOC units as an FBI embed.
 And I’d knocked, unexpected by the occupant, on countless doors over the course of a 25-year FBI career, seeking answers or serving warrants — both offering potential risks.
-I’d even endured the distinction of having had an FBI Assistant Director offer a one-or-the-other binary choice to either pull me off the helm of a inter-agency gang task force, or have my home outfitted with an expensive security system, paid for by the government, after a gang leader threatened to have me murdered.
+I’d even endured the distinction of having had an FBI Assistant Director offer a one-or-the-other binary choice to either pull me off the helm of an inter-agency gang task force or have my home outfitted with an expensive security system, paid for by the government after a gang leader threatened to have me murdered.

 I opted for the USG-provided, tax-payer-funded state of the art alarm and barrier system.
 Hazards and perqs are often inextricably linked in this law enforcement gig.

 And my introduction to the cautionary tale that is FBI undercover work came fairly early in my career — in fact, it was before I began my career — when my New Agent Class field counselor, a female agent who had just been recently removed from a deep undercover gig targeting former Soviet-era KGB operatives due to the stress of the assignment, was mistakenly assigned as a mentor for my Quantico class, NAC 91-6.
-Needless to say, her demonstrably bizarre, quirky and unpredictable behavior led to her removal from the FBI Academy position.
+Needless to say, her demonstrably bizarre, quirky, and unpredictable behavior led to her removal from the FBI Academy position.
 She later, we subsequently learned, left the bureau and returned to Moscow in order to continue her faux-but-now-real relationship with a Russian spy she had once been assigned to target.
 Her circumstances are now the subject of a case study provided to FBI undercover agent trainees.
 Ah, the lessons we learn along the way about the perils of this business.

 So, yes, like innumerable other equally intrepid agents, uniformed cops, detectives, state troopers, and corrections officers, I have experienced dangerous and unsettling situations during the course of performing my duties on the job.
 And allow me to stipulate, I’m nothing unique or special.
 I’m certainly no hero.
-But, I’d like to share this one acknowledgement with you…
+But, I’d like to share this one acknowledgment with you…

 Of all the precarious moments I’d experienced, all the “Whew!
 That was SOME close call.” retrospective reflections, and of all the acknowledged understandably harrowing moments one has to navigate in a career serving as a member of the thin blue line, nothing quite compares to the simmering fears that relentlessly threaten to consume you, from the inside out, when you assume a role in an undercover operation.